varunkodathala/Sign-Language-Translator/README.md

  # Feedback

- Please provide your feedback by mailing to [my mail](varunrail1111@gmail.com) and Please bring to my notice if any mistakes were made.
+ Please provide your feedback by mailing to (varunrail1111@gmail.com) and Please bring to my notice if any mistakes were made.